 Under objects, select the Leads option

 Now, under Evaluation Criteria, select the criteria that you want to return the response as “true”

 Now, go to Immediate Workflow Actions > Add Workflow Action and select Email Alert

 Choose which template you want the alert to send

 Configuring email alerts to send automatically saves time for your staff and improves your customers’ experience with your company.
 While both auto-response rules and workflow alerts send emails in response to lead changes, you’ll find situations where each of them outperforms.
 If you understand the problem you’re trying to solve and how to address it, you’ll have no issues choosing the right email alerts for the job.

 Both auto-response rules and workflow alerts automatically send emails from Salesforce following changes to a lead or a case.
 Being that they’re so similar, you should think about your exact use case and the differences between your options before you make your decision.

-Don’t hesitate to explore other options within Salesforce to build and track outreach campaigns.
+Don’t hesitate to explore other options within Salesforce CRM integrations to build and track outreach campaigns.
 For example, take a look here to see how to set up and use sales performance dashboards to monitor your campaigns.
 Remember to test, test, test, and keep building on what works.
 Keep up with our blog for more of the latest tips.

 CEO of CloudMyBiz Salesforce CRM consulting services with a deep knowledge in the lending industry.
 Taking keen interest in the project management side of operations, playing a vital role in the 31% YOY company growth.
 Strategic leader, mastering the ability to problem solve at every level of the business, providing effective solutions for clients.